ColmiiK/cloud-1/README.md

 ## Requirements

-- Restart automatically if the server is rebooted
 - In case of reboot, all data must persist
   - Docker volumes, nothing else?
 - Possible to deploy your site on multiple servers in parallel